Mii

-A Mii (/miː/ MEE) is a customizable avatar used by Nintendo on their video game consoles and mobile apps, first being introduced with the Wii console in 2006.
-Since their introduction, Miis have also appeared on the Nintendo DS, Nintendo 3DS, the Wii U, the Nintendo Switch and Nintendo Switch 2, as well as various apps for smart devices such as the now-defunct Miitomo.
-The name Mii is a portmanteau of "Wii" and "me", referring to them typically being avatars of the players.
+A (/miː/ MEE) is a customizable avatar used by Nintendo on their Wii, Wii U, Nintendo Switch, and Nintendo Switch 2 video game consoles and mobile apps, including the Nintendo DS and Nintendo 3DS handhelds.
+The name is a portmanteau of "Wii" and "me", referring to them typically being avatars of the players.

+Miis originally debuted on the Wii in 2006, and then later appeared on the Nintendo DS in 2008, the Nintendo 3DS in 2011, the Wii U in 2012, the Nintendo Switch in 2017 and the Nintendo Switch 2 in 2025, as well as various apps for smart devices such as the now-defunct Miitomo in 2016.
+They competed primarily with Microsoft's Xbox Avatars.

+Overview

 Miis can be created using different body, facial and clothing features, and can then be used as characters within games on the consoles, either as an avatar of a specific player (such as in the Wii series) or in some games (such as Tomodachi Collection, Tomodachi Life and Miitopia) portrayed as characters with their own personalities.
 Miis can be shared and transferred between consoles, either manually or automatically with other users over the internet and local wireless communications.

-On the 3DS and Wii U, user accounts are associated with a Mii as their avatar and used as the basis of the systems' social networking features, most prominently the now-defunct Miiverse.
-On the Nintendo Switch and Nintendo Switch 2, a Mii can still be used as an account avatar, but avatars depicting various Nintendo characters are also available.
+On the 3DS and Wii U, user accounts are associated with a Mii as their avatar and are used as the basis of the systems' social networking features, most prominently the now-defunct Miiverse.
+On the Nintendo Switch and Nintendo Switch 2, Miis can still be selected as an account's avatar, however other avatars featuring various Nintendo characters are also available.
 Miis are also used as profile pictures for Nintendo Accounts and can be used in Nintendo smart device games such as Super Mario Run, Miitomo and Mario Kart Tour.

 Games such as Wii Sports, Wii Sports Resort, Wii Sports Club, Nintendo Switch Sports, Mario Kart Wii, Mario Kart 8, Go Vacation, Super Mario Maker 2, Super Smash Bros. for Nintendo 3DS and Wii U, Super Smash Bros.
 Ultimate and New Super Mario Bros.
 U Deluxe use Miis as playable characters.